plone/training/deployment/in_operation.rst

     Haproxy monitor at http://localhost:1080/admin

-If your optimizing, it's a great idea to look at the haproxy stats to see what kind of queues are building up in your ZEO client cluster.
+If your optimizing, it's a great idea to look at the HAProxy stats to see what kind of queues are building up in your ZEO client cluster.

 A word about the cluster strategy.